Learning about learning by many-body systems: Results

+Representation learning, we argue, shares its structure with a problem in nonequilibrium statistical mechanics [Fig.~\ref{fig_VAE_SM_Parallel}(b)].
+Consider a many-body system subject to a strong drive.
+The system's microstate occupies a high-dimensional space, like the input $X$ to a bottleneck neural network.
+A macrostate synopsizes the microstate in a few numbers, such as particle number and magnetization.
+This synopsis parallels the latent space $Z$.
+If the many-body system has learned the drive, the macrostate encodes the drive.
+One may reconstruct the drive from the macrostate, as a bottleneck neural network reconstructs $Y$ from $Z$.\footnote{ See~\cite{Alemi_18_TherML} for a formal parallel between representation learning and equilibrium thermodynamics.}

-\emph{Bottleneck neural network:} The introduction identified a parallel between thermodynamic problems and bottleneck neural networks (Fig.~\ref{fig_VAE_SM_Parallel}).
-In the thermodynamic problem, $Y \neq X$ represents the drive.
-We could design a bottleneck neural network that predicts drives from configurations $X$.
-But the neural network would undergo supervised learning, by today's standards.
-Supervised learning gives the neural network tuples (configuration of the many-body system, label of drive that generated the configuration).
+We construct a neural network inspired by this parallel.
+As the macrostate informs computations in the statistical-mechanics problem described above, the neural network's bottleneck informs our computations.
+One might initially aim for a bottleneck neural network that predicts drives from configurations $X$.
+But such a neural network would undergo supervised learning, if constructed according to the state of the art of when this paper was written.
+During supervised learning, the neural network receives tuples (configuration of the many-body system, label of drive that generated the configuration).
 The drive labels are not directly available to the many-body system.
-The neural network's predictions would not necessarily reflect only learning by the many-body system.
+So successful predictions by neural network predictions would not necessarily reflect only learning by the many-body system.
 Hence we design a bottleneck neural network that performs unsupervised learning, receiving only configurations.

-This neural network is a \emph{variational autoencoder},~\cite{Kingma_13_Auto,JR_14_Stochastic,Doersch_16_Tutorial}, a generative model: It receives samples $x$ from a distribution over the possible values of $X$, learns about the distribution, and generates new samples.
-The neural network approximates the distribution via Bayesian variational inference~\cite[App.~A]{Zhong_20_Learning}.
-Network parameters are optimized during training via backpropagation.
+This neural network is a \emph{variational autoencoder},~\cite{Kingma_13_Auto,JR_14_Stochastic,Doersch_16_Tutorial}, a generative model: It receives samples $x$ from a distribution over the possible $X$ values, creates a variational model for the distribution, and samples from the model.
+The model is refined via Bayesian variational inference (see App.~\ref{sec_NN_Details} for an overview).
+The model's parameters are optimized via backpropagation during training.

 Our variational autoencoder has five fully connected hidden layers, with neuron numbers 200-200-(number of $Z$ neurons)-200-200.
 We usually restrict the latent variable $Z$ to 2-4 neurons.
-This choice facilitates the visualization of the latent space and suffices to quantify our spin glass's learning.
-Growing the number of degrees of freedom, and the number of drives, may require more dimensions.
-But our study suggests that the number of dimensions needed $\ll$ the system size.
+This choice enables us to visualize the latent space and suffices to quantify the spin glass's learning.
+Growing the many-body system may require more latent dimensions, as may growing the number of drives whose patterns the many-body system must learn.
+But our studies suggest that the number of dimensions needed $\ll$ the system size.